 An individual that has helped to improve the standard of officiating.
 This could be through developing their own ability and experiences, mentoring others or providing an excellent experience for players of the game.

-The National winner of this category will receive the Bill Taylor Award for Table Official of the Year.
+The National winner of this category received the Bill Taylor Award for Table Official of the Year.

 A statistician that has exceeded their requirements to help grow the game and roles of statisticians.
 Examples of this are excellent approach to work, mentoring of others and/or assisting in other areas of the game in addition to their own.

 A teacher that has acted as a basketball ambassador within their school and/or community, both in school and their own time.

 A school that helped nuture an environment for it’s pupils to participate in the game and achieve their potential.